 Taught by Pádraig Ó Cearúill

 H. Dip.
-Ed., M.A., Senior Irish Language Lecturer in NYU's Irish Studies Program at Glucksman Ireland House.
+Ed., M.A., Clinical Associate Professor in NYU's Irish Studies Program at Glucksman Ireland House.

 Non-credit evening classes in the Irish language are offered to members of the public at the beginner, intermediate, and advanced levels and are limited to ten students per section.
 The required text book for the class is Learning Irish by Mícheál Ó Siadhail, available at the NYU bookstore.